qor/doc/plugins/publish2.md

 * Schedule: to schedule objects to be online/offline automatically
 * Version: to allow an object to have more than one copies and chain them together

-It requires [GORM](https://github.com/jinzhu/gorm) as ORM.
+You can read the [Introducing Publish2 blog](http://getqor.com/en/blogs/article/title=introducing-publish2) to understand our design idea in detail.

 ## Usage

 First, add [Publish2](https://github.com/qor/publish2) fields to the model.
 You can choose the module you need, we provide composability here.
+Please note that it requires [GORM](https://github.com/jinzhu/gorm) as ORM.

 ```go
 type Product struct {